pola-rs/polars/py-polars/docs/source/reference/dataframe/group_by.rst

 GroupBy
 =======

-This namespace is available after calling :code:`DataFrame.groupby(...)`.
+This namespace is available after calling :code:`DataFrame.group_by(...)`.

-.. currentmodule:: polars.dataframe.groupby
+.. currentmodule:: polars.dataframe.group_by
 .. autosummary::
    :toctree: api/